awsdocs/aws-greengrass-developer-guide/doc_source/install-ggc.md

          sudo wget -O root.ca.pem https://www.amazontrust.com/repository/AmazonRootCA1.pem
          ```

       These steps install the certificates and keys to `/greengrass/certs` and the configuration file to `/greengrass/config`\.
-For more information, see [AWS IoT Greengrass Core Configuration File](gg-core.md#config-json)\.
+For more information, see [AWS IoT Greengrass core configuration file](gg-core.md#config-json)\.

 1. Download and run the dependency checker for AWS IoT Greengrass\.
 The dependency checker makes sure you have all of the required dependencies for the AWS IoT Greengrass Core software\.
 You can skip this step if you're upgrading from one patch version to another patch version \(for example, v1\.9\.3 to v1\.9\.4\)\.